-The responsibility of the administration and promotion of chess in India lay solely under the control of the All India Chess Federation (AICF).
-Unfortunately as an organization, it was plagued with corruption from the grassroots to the professional level and had turned chess into a money spinning business.
+The responsibility for administration and promotion of chess in India lay solely under the control of the All India Chess Federation (AICF).
+Unfortunately, as an organization, it was plagued with corruption from the grassroots to the professional level and had turned chess into a money-spinning business.
 I witnessed several outstanding players who could not pursue their aspirations and dreams due to their inability to afford the entry fee requirements.
 Also accused of bribery and match fixing, AICF was detested by every student of the game.
 While many spoke of taking a stand against these illicit actions, players believed that given AICF’s superior financial resources, political affiliations and almost autocratic control over chess implied, a change in the system was unattainable.